rachitdhar/em/README.md

 If the "-cpu" flag is not specified, the cpu type of the host machine is determined by the compiler automatically at compile time.

-For example, in order to compile a program called "prog.van" and get the assembly for the x86-64 target, we will compile using the command:
+For example, in order to compile a program called "prog.em" and get the assembly for the x86-64 target, we will compile using the command:

 ```
-vanta prog.van -asm -cpu x86-64
+em prog.em -asm -cpu x86-64
 ```

 ## Compiling the Compiler + LLVM Linking